ThoughtWorks-SEA/developer-training/docs/backend/rest-api.md

 ## What is CRUD?

 Many applications make use of an application pattern: Create, Read, Update and Delete.
-It is so common that we call it CRUD, which is a cuter word.

 Imagine a photo-sharing app.